adamcharnock/django-adminlte4/docs/quickstart.rst

         # The general purpose templates
         'django_adminlte',

-        # Optional: Skin for the admin interface
-        'django_adminlte_theme',

         # Any apps which need to have their templates overridden by adminlte
         'django.contrib.admin',
         ...